looker/lookerbot/README.md

 - `LOOKER_WEBHOOK_TOKEN` (optional) – The webhook validation token found in Looker's admin panel.
 This is only required if you're using the bot to send scheduled webhooks.

-- `SLACK_SLASH_COMMAND_TOKEN` (optional) – If you want to use slash commands with Lookerbot, provide the verification token from the "Basic Information" section of the app settings.
+- `SLACK_SLASH_COMMAND_TOKEN` (optional) – If you want to use slash commands or interactive messages with Lookerbot, provide the verification token from the "Basic Information" section of the app settings.
 This is how the bot will verify the integrity of incoming slash commands.

 - `PORT` (optional) – The port that the bot web server will run on to accept slash commands.
 Defaults to `3333`.